iceTwy/get-chromium/README.md

 ### License

 get-chromium has been released into the public domain.
-Read LICENSE.md and check [unlicense.org](http://unlicense.org/) for further information.
+Read LICENSE, WAIVER.md and check [unlicense.org](http://unlicense.org/) for further information.

-The WAIVER file is digitally signed with GPG by contributors to waive their copyright.